danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 # Getting Started

-This article describes how to get started with the SystemNotification library.
+This article describes how to get started with SystemNotification.

 @Metadata {